ajbowen249/nvm/nvmCore/README.md

 | 00000100 | tttt|rrrr                               | rrrr|rrrr           |
 |          | type and number of the storage register | numbers of operands |

-Divides adds the value of the first operand register by the second and stores the result in the storage register, with rollover bahavior defined by the type of the registers.
+Divides the value of the first operand register by the second and stores the result in the storage register, with rollover bahavior defined by the type of the registers.